opis/docs/json-schema/2.x/variables.md

 ---

-Variables provide a new way to tackle different scenarios where json schema alone fails.
+Variables provide a new way to tackle different scenarios where JSON schema alone fails.
 This means, that you can use a new keyword named `$vars` to make your life easier.